-Filipino restaurant Kasarap BCN is Barcelona’s #1 hotspot for authentic and delicious Filipino food in the Catalan’s capital.
+This Filipino restaurant in Barcelona is becoming the #1 hot spot for authentic and delicious Filipino food in the Catalan’s capital.

 Kasarap’s young Batangas-born owners, Arianne Kali Bahala (30) and Rutshel Panopio (35), never imagined that one day they would be running a business, lest a thriving Filipino restaurant in the Catalonian capital.
 They had been contented working as waiters at Loidi de Berasategui for years that starting a business never crossed their minds.
 After all, they were enjoying an ideal timetable, pleasant workmates and a fair employer.